ravishshukla/COVID19-Analysis/README.md

-# COVID19-Analysis
+# Capstone Project
-This project uses historical data related to COVID-19
+This Repository works on a capstone project of the IBM Data Science Professional Certificate